-Audit Completion Report - Year ended 31 March 2022
+Audit Completion Report - Year ended 31 March 2023

-We are pleased to present our Audit Completion Report for the year ended 31 March 2022.
+We are pleased to present our Audit Completion Report for the year ended 31 March 2023.
 The purpose of this document is to summarise our audit conclusions.

-The scope of our work, including identified significant audit risks and other areas of management judgement, was outlined in our Audit Strategy Memorandum.
-We have reviewed our Audit Strategy Memorandum and concluded that the original significant audit risks and other areas of management judgement remain appropriate.
+The scope of our work, including identified significant audit risks and other areas of management judgement, was outlined in our Audit Strategy Memorandum which we presented on 13 July 2023.
+We have reviewed our Audit Strategy Memorandum and concluded that the original significant audit risks and other areas of management judgement remain appropriate